Eliminate Tax Liability in Bankruptcy

 Another question: Does that mean if a federal tax lien or even a state tax lien has been filed, then the tax is secured and not discharged in bankruptcy?

 In some cases, the secured tax liability can be made unsecured, and therefore dischargeable in bankruptcy.
 However, because of the substantial legal consequences associated with handling this process incorrectly, you should only seek a bankruptcy attorney that specializes in a discharge of taxes in bankruptcy before moving forward.
 Tax liens are more than tricky.
 They are enduring.

 Even with the general rules, there are certain other specific rules that apply on a case by case basis.
 Discharge of tax liability is extremely technical and, again, these cases are fact specific to your particular situation.
 Using these general rules as a basis, speak only with a specialist attorney that handles discharge of taxes.

 Taxpayer advocate Jeffrey Anton Collins can provide solutions utilizing our nation’s bankruptcy laws.
 What has been the case with so many of our clients, discharge in bankruptcy may very well be an option.
 If faced with a back-tax situation exceeding $100,000, a bankruptcy option may just provide a fresh start for you, your family, or your business.
 Any individual or business owner with such a large IRS tax liability should not ignore this option.
-Contact us today!
+Contact Business Tax Settlement Corp. today!